Quantum $K$-invariants via Quot schemes II: Introduction

 We fix a point $p\in C$ and denote by $\cS_p$ the restriction of $\ca{S}$ to $\QuotC\times\{p\}$.

 When $d$ is large, the Quot scheme $\QuotC$ is irreducible, see \cite{Bertram,PopaRoth}, and we can evaluate the top intersection numbers of the Chern classes of $\cS_p^\vee$ against the fundamental class.
-For arbitrary degrees, the Quot scheme may be reducible and noreduced, and, therefore, making sense of intersection numbers can be subtle.
-However, it was shown in~\cite{Marian-Oprea,C-F-Kapranov} that $\QuotC$ has a two-term perfect obstruction theory~\cite{Behrend-Fantechi,Li-Tian} and a virtual fundamental class
+For arbitrary degrees, the Quot scheme may fail to be smooth or irreducible.
+Nonetheless, it was shown in~\cite{Marian-Oprea,C-F-Kapranov} that $\QuotC$ admits a two-term perfect obstruction theory and consequently a virtual fundamental class, see~\cite{Behrend-Fantechi,Li-Tian} for the general construction,

 where $e=Nd-r(N-r)(g-1)$ is the virtual dimension of the Quot scheme.
 This demonstrates that intersection theory can still be pursued virtually by pairing Chern classes with the virtual fundamental class.
 These intersection numbers are given by the remarkable \emph{Vafa--Intriligator formula}~\cite{Vafa,Intriligator}.
 Let $x_1, \dots, x_r$ denote the Chern roots of $\cS^\vee_p$.
 Note that polynomials in the Chern classes of $\cS^\vee_p$ are symmetric in the $x_i$'s. \begin{theorem}[\cite{Bertram3,Siebert-Tian,Marian-Oprea}] We have